mac-comp127/game-of-life/README.md

 This is a take-home assignment and we'll follow the rubric from the syllabus for these assignments.

-Review the checklist in SELF_EVALUATION.md to see if you've addressed the main purpose and goals.
+Review the checklist in [the self evaluation](SELF_EVALUATION.md) to see if you've addressed the main purpose and goals.

 Overview
 ---